-Professor Petri’s research and teaching focus on international trade, finance, investment and economic integration, with emphasis on Asia.
-(The photo above is from the silk road.)
-A member of the Brandeis Economics faculty since 1974, he served as the founding Dean of the Brandeis International Business School from 1994 to 2006.
-He is also a Senior Fellow of the East-West Center in Honolulu; a Visiting Fellow of the Peterson Institute for International Economics; has consulted with APEC, the World Bank, the OECD, the United Nations, the Asian Development Bank and other organizations; and has held visiting appointments at universities in China and Japan.
+Professor Petri’s research and teaching focus on international trade, finance, investment and technological competition with emphasis on Asia.
+He was the founding Dean of the Brandeis International Business School from 1994 to 2006 and its Interim Dean from 2016 to 2018.
+He is a Non-Resident Senior Fellow of the Brookings Institution and a Visiting Fellow of the Peterson Institute for International Economics.
+He has consulted for the Asian Development Bank, APEC, OECD, the United Nations and the World Bank, and has held visiting appointments at Fudan University, Keio University and Peking University.
 His A.B. and Ph.D. degrees are in Economics from Harvard University.

-Petri’s current work addresses major new trade agreements under negotiation in the Asia-Pacific region, including the Trans-Pacific Partnership (TPP), the ASEAN-based Regional Comprehensive Economic Partnership (RCEP), and other initiatives.
-Details of this work are reported on the website: www.asiapacifictrade.org.
+Petri’s recent work covers commercial policy in the Asia-Pacific region, including technological rivalry between China and the United States, and trade agreements such as the Comprehensive and Progressive Agreement on Trans-Pacific Partnership (CPTPP), the Regional Comprehensive Economic Partnership (RCEP), and other initiatives.
+This work is reported on the website: www.asiapacifictrade.org.

 Office: Sachar 203